-Table 1: Substance identity 15 Table 2: Constituents other than impurities/additives 16 Table 3: Impurities 16 Table 4: Additives 16 Table 5: Overview of physicochemical properties 17 Table 6: Classification according to Annex VI, Table 3 (list of harmonised classification and labelling of hazardous substances) of Regulation (EC) No 1272/2008 Table 7: Summary of relevant information on rapid degradability Table 8: Point assessment and probabilistic assessment of EDIs for BPS in OTC 10 medicines 33 Table 9: Total BPS in urine (2011-2013) as reported by Thayer et al. (2016) Table 9: Total BPS in tillie (2011-2013) as reported by Thayer et al. (2016) Table 10: Total BPS in blood serum (2011-2013) as reported by Thayer et al .
-(2 Table 11.
-Common table of studies investigation the effects of DDC on the estimate Table 11: Summary table of studies investigating the effects of BPS on the estro cycle in animals 51 Table 12: Summary table of studies showing a reduced implantation site number Table 13: Summary table of studies showing a reduced number of pups Table 14: Summary table of studies showing a reduced fertility Table 15: Analysis of mode of action Table 16: Uncertainty analysis on the biological plausibility of the link between the adverse effect and the endocrine activity for the postulated MoA 73 Table 17: Summary table of studies showing an affected sperm quality 76 Table 18: Summary table of studies showing an affected mammary gland morph iology 79 Table 19: Summary table of studies showing an increase in post-implantation lo ss.
-80 Table 20: Summary table of studies showing an increase of adrenal glands weig Table 21: Phenotypic sex ratio in F1 Table 22: Analysis of mode of action Table 23: Mapping of AOP29 (Estrogen receptor agonism leading to reproductiv dysfunction) for BPS Table 24: Mapping AOP52 (Skewed sex ratio) for BPS 115 Table 25: Key event relationship 117 Table 26: Registration status Table 27: CLP notifications Table 28: Tonnage status Table 29: Uses Table 29: Uses 133 FIGURES Figure 1: proposed biodegradation pathway of BPS in activated sludge Figure 2: Estrogenic MoA affecting female reproduction in mammals Figure 3: Concentrations of progesterone, prolactin, estradiol, LH and FSH in the peripheral plasma of the 4-days estrous cycle of the rat (adapted fror Smith et al. , 1975) 68 Figure 4: Steroidogenic pathway in H295R cells (figure from OECD TG 456) 97 Figure 5: Scheme showing the postulation of MoA(s) 103 Figure 6: Schematic of the HPG and HPI axes and neuroendocrine regulation of steroidogenesis in fish Figure 7: Schematic representation of aromatase positive-cells Radial glial cells (green cells) in the brain of zebrafish (from Coumailleau et al., 2015)
+Table 1: Substance identity Table 2: Constituents other than impurities/additives 15 Table 3: Impurities Table 4: Additives 15 Table 5: Overview of physicochemical properties 16 Table 6: Classification according to Annex VI, Table 3 (list of harmonised classification and labelling of hazardous substances) of Regulation (EC) No 1272/2008 Table 7: Summary of relevant information on rapid degradability 18 Table 8: Point assessment and probabilistic assessment of EDIs for BPS in OTC medicines Table 9: Total BPS in urine (2011-2013) as reported by Thayer et al. (2016) 36 Table 10: Total BPS in blood serum (2011-2013) as reported by Thayer et al. (2016 ) 37 Table 11: Summary table of studies investigating the effects of BPS on the estrous cycle in animals Table 12: Summary table of studies showing a reduced implantation site number Table 13: Summary table of studies showing a reduced number of pups Table 14: Summary table of studies showing a reduced fertility Table 15 : Analysis of mode of action Table 16: Uncertainty analysis on the biological plausibility of the link between the adverse effect and the endocrine activity for the postulated MoA Table 17: Summary table of studies showing an affected sperm quality Table 18: Summary table of studies showing an affected mammary gland morpholo 79 Table 19: Summary table of studies showing an increase in post-implantation loss.
+Table 20: Summary table of studies showing an increase of adrenal glands weight.
+Table 21: Phenotypic sex ratio in F1 Table 22: Analysis of mode of action 1 10 Table 23: Mapping of AOP29 (Estrogen receptor agonism leading to reproductive dysfunction) for BPS1 15 Table 24: Mapping AOP52 (Skewed sex ratio) for BPS 1 Table 25: Key event relationship 1 18